m-Py/k-plus-anticlustering/Simulation_Study/README.md

 To compute and aggregate the results (i.e., call "4-Aggregate-Results.R"), you additionally need the R packages `tidyr`, `dplyr`, `ggplot2`.
 For `tidyr`, I used version 1.1.3 in my simulation; for `ggplot2` version 3.3.5, and for `dplyr` version 1.0.7.
 I expect that future versions will produce the same results because I only relied on rather basic and stable functionality.

-If you want to recreate the R Markdown paper file ("Paper.Rmd" in the upper directory), you need the same R packages and additionally the R package `papaja` (I used version 0.1.0.9997, currently need yet available from CRAN, installable via Github from https://github.com/crsh/papaja).
+If you want to recreate the R Markdown paper file ("paper.Rmd" in the upper directory), you need the same R packages and additionally the R package `papaja` (I used the development version 0.1.1.9001, currently not yet available from CRAN, installable via Github from https://github.com/crsh/papaja).
 However, you may also extract the code from the relevant Rmd chunks if you do not want to work with R Markdown.

 ## Tipps